GiovannyJTT/Smooth-Dragon/README.md

             * `Peak` point is in the middle of triangle and is the highest point
             * `End` point is on the floor
         * Spline points are calculated using catmullrom and N (30) segments
-        * Final spline points are used to create the line geometry
+        * Final spline points are used to create line geometry to be rendered
 * `ModelBullet.js`
     * Creates the geometry, material, mesh, and GPT_ModelCollider
     * Needs a trajectory and a starting point3D